-As of Tuesday, May 19, we will once again be open to the public but with shortened business hours; however, we remain available to families 24/7 via phone at 306-682-1622.
-We will be open Monday - Friday from 10:00 a.m. to 3:00 p.m., however we are available 24/7 for families who are in need of our services.
+For the remainder of the summer, we will be keeping our office business hours Monday - Friday from 10:00 a.m. to 3:00 p.m., however we are available 24/7 for families who are in need of our services.
 For anyone who wishes to come in for information regarding services we can provide, to transfer preneed policies or set up new preneed arrangements, simply stop in during our regular hours or call us to set up an appointment time that works for you.
 Arrangement conferences may still be held by phone or via internet if that will make things easier for families.
 We will be available in person for those who wish to see us directly.

 Our hope is that we will be able to alleviate any extra stress in an already stressful and emotional time.